edwardzjl/friendly-id/README.md

 Such a format is:

-* difficult to read (especially if it is part of a URL)
-* difficult to remember
-* cannot be copied with just two mouse-clicks (you have to select manually the start and end positions)
+- Cannot be copied with just two mouse-clicks (you have to select manually the start and end positions)
-* can easily become broken across lines when it is copied, pasted, edited, or sent.
+- difficult to read
+- difficult to remember

-FriendlyUUID library solves these problems by extending the standard UUID class and overriding its string representation to use Base62 with alphanumeric characters in the range [0-9A-Za-z] into a compact representation which consists of a maximum of 22 characters (but in fact often contains fewer characters).
+FriendlyUUID library solves these problems by extending the standard UUID class and overriding its string representation to use Base62 with alphanumeric characters in the range [0-9A-Za-z] into a compact representation which consists of a **maximum of** 22 characters (but in fact often contains fewer characters).

 ## Usage